U.S. lawmakers to investigate approval, pricing of Alzheimer's drug from Biogen - Up News Info

 At $56,000 a year, the Kaiser Family Foundation estimates that Medicare could spend $57 billion or more per year on Aduhelm, which is more than Medicare Part B spends on all other drugs combined, the House Committee said.

+Health insurers and the Medicare program will bear most of the cost of the drug, whose price will vary based on dosage and discounts.

-The FDA approved the drug – despite strong objection from its own expert advisory panel – for all patients with Alzheimer’s, although Aduhelm has only been tested for patients in the early stages of the disease.
+The Food and Drug Administration (FDA) approved the drug – despite strong objection from its own expert advisory panel – for all patients with Alzheimer’s, although it has only been tested for patients in the early stages of the disease.

+Three of the 11 members of FDA’s independent advisory panel have resigned in protest over the agency’s decision.

 Shares of the drugmaker were down nearly 1% in after-market trading.